Do Memory Foam Mattresses Need Box Springs?

 Foundations are a completely different product from box springs.
 They create a solid surface with evenly spaced slats or whole pieces of hard material to reinforce the mattress.
 Foundations do not flex with weight.
 The closer spaced slats are more supportive, resulting in less shock absorption.

-Because foundations are sturdy, they can pair well with memory foam mattresses.
+Because foundations are sturdy, they can pair well with memory foam mattresses and other mattresses without springs.
 While there are many different styles of foundations, some are built into bed furniture while others come separately.

 Box springs and foundations come in three different height profiles: standard (9 inches or higher), medium (6 to 8.5 inches), and low (5.5 inches or lower).